 The Best Area to Stay in Victoria

 Victoria lies at the southernmost tip of Vancouver Island in British Columbia.
-This small urban city is surrounded by ocean and has a relatively small population (approx. 100,000).
+This small urban city is surrounded by ocean and has a relatively small population (approx. 100,000, greater Victoria 400,000).
 Victoria is known as the Garden City, as its nice weather allows for flowers to bloom pretty much year-round and is also home to the world-renowned Butchart Gardens.

-The city has a relaxed and laid-back vibe, and its downtown core offers numerous shops, restaurants, pubs, and art galleries.
+The city has a relaxed and laid-back vibe, and its downtown core offers numerous hotels, restaurants, pubs, shops, and art galleries.
 The downtown area is compact in size, making it a walker’s paradise.
-The Inner Harbor is picturesque and in its peak tourist season (June to August), the area is busy with recreational activities, street festivals, and pop-up concerts.
-A great way to get around and check out the area is on the Victoria Harbor Ferry (also known as the Pickle Boats) which have 15 docking stops in and around the harbor.
+The Inner Harbor is idyllic and from June to August the area is busy with recreational activities, street festivals, and pop-up concerts.
+The Clipper ferry from Seattle arrives on the south side of the Inner Harbor.
+A great way to get around and check out the area is on the Victoria Harbour Ferry (also known as the Pickle Boats) which have 15 docking stops in and around the harbor.